 There are some very cool things about Serverless & the hosting company netlify offers most of them.
 Firstly, forget FTP.
 You now can deploy directly from your git repo.
 Deploying from git is great for developing, staging & rollbacks.
 It's also strangely satisfying.
 It's awesome for node sites, Static sites & front end heavy sites.
 Netlify has server-like configuration options, built-in authentication, automatic integration with Amazon Lambda, free easy https & great personal customer service.
 If you want to get your feet wet with serverless I highly recommend netlify.

 So what's stopping you from moving all your projects to Serverless tomorrow?
 Well, there are a few drawbacks.
-With the exception of NodeJs, you have no access to traditional backend programming languages that execute on the server.
+One, no e-mail.
+You need a separate account to host your e-mail.
+Also, With the exception of NodeJs, you have no access to traditional backend programming languages that execute on the server.
 If the browser doesn't support it won't execute sorry... hence the name serverless.
 Do you need to use PHP, Go Python, Java, ASP, Cold Fusion?
 They will not run on your new serverless product.
 So what's a ninja supposed to do?
 Well, you are not S.O.L. they have it all planned out for you.

 You can pay for and run your backend functionality on another service and use it via an API.
 Amazon has rolled out its Lambda service and it's integrated directly into netlify.
 Lambda!
 What a catchy name I'll say it three times.
 Lambda Lambda Lambda.
 Reminds me of Revenge of the Nerds for some reason... ok I'm on a tangent... back to serverless.